dhanasekaran-subramani/building-spring-boot-applications-with-gradle/README.md

 Finally project structure will be created
 Next we need to apply the Spring Boot plugin and define the dependencies

+Step 3

+Applying the Spring Boot plugin and configuring the dependencies

+Step 4

+Creating a "Hello Gradle" sample application

+Step 6

 Building and running the Spring Boot application

 $ ./gradlew bootJar